vipulchib/aws-cloudformation/README.md

    B. A Parameters for the VPC CIDR, provide a Description (VPC Supernet) and then specify the Type of Parameter with a 'Value (default)' as **10.1.0.0/16**

-   C. AParameters for the 1st Subnet in the VPC, provide a Description (VPC Subnet A-1) and then specify the Type of Parameter with a 'Value (default)' as **10.1.1.0/24**
+   C. A Parameters for the 1st Subnet in the VPC, provide a Description (VPC Subnet A-1) and then specify the Type of Parameter with a 'Value (default)' as **10.1.1.0/24**

-   D. AParameters for the 2nd Subnet in the VPC, provide a Description (VPC Subnet A-2) and then specify the Type of Parameter with a 'Value (default)' as **10.1.11.0/24**
+   D. A Parameters for the 2nd Subnet in the VPC, provide a Description (VPC Subnet A-2) and then specify the Type of Parameter with a 'Value (default)' as **10.1.11.0/24**

    ```